zephyrproject-rtos/zephyr/doc/develop/modules.rst

 To include a module's Kconfig file, set the variable ``ZEPHYR_<MODULE_NAME>_KCONFIG`` to the path to the Kconfig file.

-The following is an example on how to add support the the ``FOO`` module.
+The following is an example on how to add support the ``FOO`` module.

 Create the following structure